cdl-geneseo/geneseo-dictionary/B/Beast.md

 # Beast

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Beast

 Created by  Zachary Arthur, last modified on Sep 18, 2008

 NN: Milwakee's Best; &quot;This beer sucks.
 It must not be the beast.&quot; F92 NN-46% of the students surveyed identified this term as Milwaukee's Best.